Kana Fukuma: Promotion history

 Note: All ranks are women's professional ranks.

 Major titles

-Satomi has appeared in major title matches 83 times and has won a total of 65 titles.
-She has won the Women's Meijin fourteen times, the Kurashiki Tōka Cup title fifteen times, the Women's Ōshō title eight times, the Women's Ōi title eleven times, the Women's Ōza title eight times, the Seirei title six times, the Jo-Ō title twice and the Hakurei title once.
+Satomi has appeared in major title matches 88 times and has won a total of 69 titles.
+She has won the Women's Meijin fourteen times, the Kurashiki Tōka Cup title sixteen times, the Women's Ōshō title eight times, the Women's Ōi title twelve times, the Women's Ōza title nine times, the Seirei title six times, the Jo-Ō title three times and the Hakurei title once.
 She has been awarded the lifetime titles of Queen Meijin, Queen Ōshō, Queen Kurashiki Tōka, Queen Ōi and Queen Seirei.
 In September 2019, she became the first 6-crown title holder in women's professional shogi.